Unity-Technologies/2d-extras/Documentation~/GridInformation.md

 # Grid Information

-This is a simple Component that stores and provides information based on Grid positions and keywords.
+This is a simple component that stores and provides information based on Grid positions and keywords.

 ## Usage